arminbiere/gimsatul/README.md

 (as they are not changed).
 Learned binary clauses are virtual too but kept in thread local local watcher lists, and thus are the only part really physically copied.

+## Proofs

+From a memory as well as proof perspective these shared large clauses occur only once and are deleted when their atomic reference count reaches zero.
+This in turn allows to produce compact global DRAT proofs too.
+Checking those proofs is not trivial trough with a sequential proof checker as proof lines are produced at a much higher rate than in a sequential solver.

+## Preprocessing

 As far preprocessing is concerned only bounded variable elimination and subsumption are currently implemented and simply run before solvers are